BenjaminBurton/secureNetwork/README.md

-# Secure Network using encryption on Azure using Azure CLI
+# Secure Network using encryption with Azure CLI

 # Create a resource group: